obhi1kenobhi/FreeCodeCamp-Projects/README.md

 # FreeCodeCamp-Projects
-Folder for all web development projects in freecodecamp For practice purposes only
+Folder for all web development projects in freecodecamp For practice purposes only.
-Projects and files can be referred to, for future reference
+Projects and files can be referred to, for future reference.

+Projects labelled in UPPERCASE shall undergo various styling, functionality modifications in the near future.
+They will be consolidated into a differrent public repo for portfolio purposes too.

 ## List of projects:
 1. [Mini-RPG](https://obhi1kenobhi.github.io/FreeCodeCamp-Projects/rpg-dragon-repeller/)